 CeFi fuses familiar financial services and products with blockchain technology.
 It provides faster, cheaper, and more secure transactions than TradFi through exchanges, wallets, crypto lending, and other options.

 A central exchange has a central point of control — a single entity with formal leadership.
-At the same time, these platforms use distributed ledger technology and, like DEXs, provide asset management, crypto lending, margin trading, spot trading, and savings accounts.
+At the same time, these platforms use distributed ledger technology and, like decentralized exchanges, provide asset management, crypto lending, margin trading, spot trading, and savings accounts.
 Transactions are secure, transparent, and immutable, and CeFi users only need an internet-connected device.

 Advantages of CeFi